bcgov/nr-repository-composer/README.md

 npx yo nr-repository-composer:gh-maven-build
 ```

-## Generators
+## Generator Library

 All generators are built to be rerun multiple times.

 ### Backstage: backstage

 The generator, backstage, generates a `app-config.yaml` catalogue file.
+It will prompt you for various information about your application.

+Other generators will ask to read from this file to skip prompts that ask for information stored in this file.

 ### Github Maven Build: gh-maven-build